micronaut-projects/micronaut-tracing/CONTRIBUTING.md

 If you use IntelliJ IDEA, you can import the project using the Intellij Gradle Tooling ("File / Import Project" and selecting the "settings.gradle" file).

-To get a local development version of Micronaut XXX working, first run the `publishToMavenLocal` task.
+To get a local development version of Micronaut Tracing working, first run the `publishToMavenLocal` task.

 ```
 ./gradlew pTML